daredevilgeek/100-days-of-code/log.md

 # Making a third attempt!
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R2D4: Jan 4 2018

+**Today's Progress**: Think I figured out why my weather app never worked!
+This bootcamp is a solid foundation when clearly I've been operating on a teetering tower of broken milk bottle lids.

 ## R2D3: Jan 3 2018

 **Today's Progress**: Today's bootcamp session described arguments perfectly!
 Filled in the gaps.